Usman-Ashfaq/Hand-Written-Digit-Prediction/README.md

 # Hand-Written-Digit-Prediction
-This repository contains python code for prediction of hand written digit  using dataset from keras library
+This repository contains python code for prediction of hand written digit  using dataset from python different libraries.